vidit09/adass/README.md

 ### Getting Started
 This repositry is based on https://github.com/lufficc/SSD implementation of SSD.
-Please follow this repo for installing the requirements.
+Please follow this repo for installing the requirements and train/test procedure.
 Our code was run with following versions

 1. Pytorch == 1.6